 British Grown Organic Split Fava Beans (Broad Beans)

-Ingredients: Organic Fava Beans (Broad Beans)
+Ingredients: Organic Fava Beans (Broad Beans).
+May contain small stones.

 For allergens see ingredients in bold.